THE EARTH PRIZE

 Glossary of Terms

-Adult Supervisor: Participants must have an assigned adult Supervisor (teacher/school administrator) for their team in order to successfully register for The Earth Prize.
+Adult Supervisor: Participants are encouraged to have an assigned adult Supervisor (teacher/school administrator) for their team in order to register for The Earth Prize.
 Your teacher will also be in charge of creating the team on The Earth Prize Submission Portal.
+In case Participants opt-out from teacher supervision, they will need to assign a member of the team as a Team Lead who will be in charge of creating the team on The Earth Prize Submission Portal.

-Final Idea: The Final Idea is an improved and refined version of the Fresh Idea which only the 10 (ten) Finalist teams are required to complete.
+Final Idea: The Final Idea is an improved and refined version of the Fresh Idea which only the Scholar teams are required to complete.
 It provides a more detailed description of the team’s proposed solution and contains three (3) additional elements that the Participants are required to fill out.

 Fresh Idea: The Fresh Idea is the detailed description of the proposed solution students need to work on and submit during the Submissions Phase of the competition.
 It is structured in eight (8) building blocks meant to help the students elaborate on specific aspects of their project.
 Students can start brainstorming for their Fresh Idea using the Fresh Idea Canvas.

-Social Media Engagement Campaign: One of the components of the Finalists Phase, during which teams are encouraged to create social media content to be shared through The Earth Prize social media channels, with the aim of raising awareness about their Final Idea.
+Social Media Engagement Campaign: One of the components of the Regional Winners Phase, during which teams are encouraged to create social media content to be shared through The Earth Prize social media channels, with the aim of raising awareness about their Final Idea.

 Supporting Materials: Any information (facts, statistics, definitions, etc,) which can help develop and/or justify the team’s Fresh and Final Ideas.